 After heading back to base camp for some chill out time, water and Haribo, we headed back out for the evening.
 We hit the main stage via the human beat box (a small stage where you can perform to your own personal audience), chicken shit bingo (literally some chickens pacing around on some numbers and the number the chicken shits on gets a prize!), some hula hooping, feeding our faces with hot dogs and pizza while watching a beautiful sun set.

 The headline act on the Saturday night was Grandmaster Flash, the boys really enjoyed dancing and getting to stay up late.
 The act that was on just before Grandmaster Flash swore quite a lot which took my eldest aback a bit (I hadn’t even noticed!)
 It did make me question the family friendliness of some of the later acts and if a festival is aiming for being a totally family friendly thing, the performers might need to be advised about the sweariness of their acts!

 Spending time with old friends, covering myself in glitter and gold tattooes, watching the boys joyous expressions while listening and dancing to Grand master flash, hula hooping, a beautiful sunset with a drink in hand and brilliant live music, getting a lie in till 8am!

 Ewan (aged 9): Grandmaster Flash, seeing old friends, floss dance off competition, fire dancers, churros, staying up really late

 Elliot (aged 7): Sweetshop, Archie and Finn, fire dancers, music, ice cream

 Have you visited Nozstock with kids?
 I’d love to hear your thoughts!
-Earlybird tickets are already on sale for Nozstock 2019 (18-21st July).
+It is also feasible to combine your Nozstock festival with a family trip to Wales.